 If you are a supervisor interested in making work life more enjoyable and productive for the employees you support, share this article with them.
 Talk to them now about scheduling vacations.
 Help them brainstorm about how they will make the transition in and out of vacation easier.
 If this goes smoothly for them, it will have a positive impact on their coworkers, customers and you!

-Now it’s your turn.
-Please reply below and share your techniques for ensuring you take regular time away from work as well as what you plan to do in 2016 to kick it up a notch.
+Please comment below, and share your techniques for ensuring you take regular time away from work as well as what you plan to do this year to kick it up a notch.
 I can’t wait to borrow some ideas from you!